Shin Bet says Tira resident admits to helping in Hizbullah plans to avenge Mughniyeh's death.

-The indictment, filed in the Petah Tikva District Court against Rawi Sultani, 23, from the town of Tira, alleges that Sultani, then a member of the Balad political party, was recruited by Hizbullah during a trip to Morocco to attend an annual pan-Arab summer camp in 2008.
+On Monday, an indictment was filed at the Petah Tikva District Court against Rawi Sultani, a 23-year-old Israeli-Arab from the town of Tira, alleging that he was recruited by Hizbullah in the summer of 2008 when he traveled to Morocco to attend a Balad Party summer camp.

-The camp is held in a different country every year, and the 2008 event was attended by other Israeli Arabs, also Balad activists.
+The pan-Arab summer camp takes place every year in a different country, and was also attended by other Israeli-Arabs who are Balad activists.

-During his stay there, Sultani met Hizbullah operative Salman Harab and provided him with information about Ashkenazi, particularly about his routine at the Kfar Saba country club, where the two occasionally worked out together.
-Since Sultani's arrest, the IDF General Staff Security Unit has altered security around Ashkenazi.
+During his stay at the camp, Sultani allegedly met Hizbullah operative Salman Harab, and provided him with information about Ashkenazi, particularly his routine at the Kfar Saba country club where the two occasionally worked out together.

-During his interrogation, Sultani, who was arrested on August 10, told the Shin Bet (Israel Security Agency) that during his meeting with Harab, he told the Hizbullah operative he had information about Ashkenazi.
-After his return to Israel, Sultani allegedly remained in touch with Harab by phone and via the Internet, including Facebook.
+In his interrogation, Sultani, who was arrested on August 10, told the Shin Bet (Israel Security Agency) that during the meeting with Harab at the summer camp, he told the Hizbullah operative that he had information about Ashkenazi.
+Sultani allegedly remained in touch with Harab after returning to Israel from Morocco, through his phone and via the Internet.

-Then, in December 2008, Sultani flew to Poland and met a second Hizbullah operative, known as "Sami."
-At that meeting, he told interrogators he had provided Sami with intelligence he had collected on Ashkenazi, as well as various suggestions on how to assassinate him.
+In December 2008, Sultani allegedly flew to Poland and met a Hizbullah operative known as 'Sami.'
+At the meeting, he is said to have presented 'Sami' with information he had collected about the IDF chief of staff, as well as on different ideas he had conjured about how to assassinate Ashkenazi.

-Sultani also allegedly provided Sami with information on additional senior Israeli officials and IDF bases.
+Sultani also allegedly provided 'Sami' with information about other senior Israeli officials and about IDF bases in Israel.

-After returning from Poland, Sultani remained in touch with both Sami and Harab, according to the indictment.
+After returning from Poland, Sultani kept in touch with both 'Sami' and Harab, according to the indictment.

-Sultani's father and lawyer, Fuad Sultani, maintained his son's innocence and claimed the indictment had been "inflated for political reasons."
+Sultani's father and lawyer, Fuad Sultani, said that his son was innocent and that the indictment had been "inflated for political reasons."

-The attorney said his son was unaware that the men he met were Hizbullah agents, and that his meeting with Sami in Poland was "a regular conversation between two students."
+The attorney said his son wasn't aware the men he met were Hizbullah agents, and that his meeting with 'Sami' in Poland was "a regular conversation between two students."

-The Shin Bet has also questioned the other Israeli Arabs who attended the camp in Morocco and were in touch with Harab.
-After they denied maintaining contact with Harab, they were warned by the Shin Bet and released.
+The Shin Bet has also questioned the other Israeli-Arabs who attended the camp in Morocco and who were in touch with Harab.
+After they denied maintaining contact with Harab, they were warned by the Shin Bet and were released

 The plot against Ashkenazi is believed to have been part of Hizbullah's efforts to avenge the February 2008 assassination of Mughniyeh in a car bombing in Damascus.
 While Israel did not claim responsibility for the assassination, Hizbullah has declared its intention to avenge Mughniyeh's death by striking at Israel.

-The assessment in the Israeli intelligence community is that Hizbullah would like to assassinate a senior Israeli official but is also trying to launch an attack overseas that could not be traced back to it.
+The assessment in the Israeli intelligence community is that Hizbullah would like to assassinate a senior Israeli official but is also trying to launch an attack overseas that will not have its direct fingerprints on.